 Kenya must move budgets from being vendor driven.
 That is, separating the planners and budgeters…from the implementors and spenders by allowing the Presidency to produce a President’s Budget working with the Parliamentary Budget Office.
 It not only made the president more accountable but also helped him drive priorities, oversight and reduce influence peddling in budgeting, while ministries and departments concentrate on implementation and service delivery.

-For more on what Uhuru’s Anti-graft Plan see this link.
-Now, let me tell you why I have no faith the public court and why I believe the war on graft has been politicized.
+Let’s now move to why I have no faith in the “public court” and why I believe the war on graft has been politicized.
 In other words, to explain why I’m too reluctant to buy into the ‘Uhuruto are looting this country dry‘ chant.

 Politicization of war on graft

 From the outset, you would think Kenyans really hate corruption.
 But given the opportunity to be corrupt, only a few will give up the chance.
 The rest will bribe their ways into jobs, schools, promotions etc. Very few Kenyans will miss an opportunity to bribe the police.
 Simply put, even the citizenry is too corrupt it’s ridiculous to hear them sing anti-graft songs.
-He who comes into equity must come with clean hands and most Kenyans don’t have ‘clean hands’.
+As they say, he who comes into equity must come with clean hands…sadly most Kenyans don’t have ‘clean hands’.